ibm-cloud-docs/netezza/data_lakehouse/merging_datalakehouse.md

 ## Before you begin
 {: #prereqsdlh3}

-In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2022 is used.
+In the examples, the publicly available [*New York taxi trip* record data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for yellow taxis in January 2021 and 2022 is used.
 To follow this example, make sure that the data is in an accessible S3 bucket.

 ## Run a cross database query with the table in the datalake database.
 {: #runcdqdlh}